 Sweating.
-Not the most favorite past time, yet the health benefits that sweating provides to your body are many.
-So if you feel uncomfortable, dirty or smelly when you sweat, remember that sweating is usually a sign of a healthy body.
+Not the most favorite past-time, yet the health benefits of sweating are important to the health and well-being of your body.
+So if you feel uncomfortable, dirty or smelly when you sweat, remember that normal sweating is usually a sign of a healthy body.

-In the South, ladies don’t sweat, they glisten.
-Well, that’s what we like to think anyway.
+Here in the South, ladies don’t sweat, they glisten.
+That’s what we like to think anyway.
 Whatever you may call it, a daily sweat is good for your body and good for your emotional wellness.
 Of course, the real reason for sweating is the body’s internal way to cool down and is critical in the body’s hydration process.
-Anhidrosis is the inability to sweat in response to heat.
-When you don’t perspire, your body loses the ability to cool itself, which can lead to overheating and sometimes to heatstroke — a dangerous and potentially fatal condition.
+On the other hand, anhidrosis is the inability to sweat in response to heat.
+When you don’t perspire, your body loses the ability to cool itself, which can lead to overheating and sometimes to heat stroke — a dangerous and potentially fatal condition.

-Sweating is also one of the body’s safe and natural ways to heal and repair.
+One of the many important health benefits of sweating is that it’s one of your body’s detoxification routes that help in the healing and repairing process.
 Scientists and doctors are beginning to acknowledge what our ancestors instinctively knew — regular sweating restores good health through the elimination of toxins.
 Sweat carries toxins out of the body and flushes them through the pores of the skin.

 DID YOU KNOW?
 Thanks to brain-imaging studies in humans and neurochemical studies in animals, scientists have found evidence that exercise (sweating) actually makes a stronger brain.
 Physical exertion induces the cells in the brain to reinforce old connections between neurons and to forge new connections.
 This denser neuron network is better able to process and store information, essentially resulting in a smarter brain.